curtisy1/Intl.Net/README.md

 For a list of configurable options, as well as supported i18n providers that fetch your translations from a remote API, please see the wiki pages.

+## Performance
+Currently, Intl.Net is just as fast as the Resx ResourceManager shipped with dotnet itself.
+In cases where trying to get a non-existing key, it is even significantly faster.

+For details and the benchmarks run, check the benchmarks folder.

 ## Related libraries
 If this library looks amazing, please do check out these similar projects and give them a star!